LasseRosenow/riot-runtime-config/README.md

 `IEEE802154_TX_POWER` in an *IEEE802.15.4 Radio* configuration group.
 Within RIOT, each configuration schema contains one configuration group.
 And each configuration group can contain multiple sub configuration groups.

 - __Storage Facility__: A descriptor that acts as an interface between the RIOT Registry and a non-volatile storage device.
-It provides a common interface to `load` and `store` key-value data from storage devices that might have different data representations.
+It provides a common interface to `load` and `save` key-value data from storage devices that might have different data representations.

 # 1. Introduction